adewils/adewils.github.io/_posts/2021-08-04-they-were-arguing-again.md

 ---
 id: 81131
-title: 'They were arguing again&#8230;'
+title: They were arguing again ...
 date: {}
 author: adewils
 excerpt: >-